-To be fair, as phones continue to evolve, the cameras that come with most of them these days come equipped with a fairly decent cameras but you still need to be mindful of the professionalism of the photo.
-We’re not saying that you have to shell out hundred on a top notch photo shoot but remember that this is likely to be a first impression you’re making.
+To be fair, as phones continue to evolve, the cameras that come with most of them are fairly decent, but you still need to be mindful of the professionalism of the photo.
+We’re not saying that you have to shell out hundreds on a top-notch photo shoot but remember that this is likely to be a first impression you’re making.
 A selfie taken in your bedroom or kitchen is not really going to make the grade.

 3. No Fan Newsletters

 How annoyed do you feel when you get a cold call trying to sell you insurance or a mobile phone or something of that nature?
 Well, that’s exactly how the owners of music blogs feel when you send them your music/newsletter without their permission.